 32 bit value that dictates how quickly samples are played in Hertz (cycles per second).
 When the sample is looped, this can change the pitch output without changing the underlying sample.
 This will not change the sample rate of any active playback.
 Call play again to change it.

 Deinitialises the RawSample and releases any hardware resources for reuse.

 '''

-\ enter\ (self) \rightarrow RawSample
+\enter\(self) \rightarrow RawSample

-No-op used by Context Managers.

 '''

 Automatically deinitializes the hardware when exiting a context.
 See Lifetime and ContextManagers for more info.